membermatters/MemberMatters/README.md

 organisation.

 ## Getting started (developers)
+### Development tip (dev server proxy)
+The Vue.js (Quasar) frontend and Django backend run different dev servers on different ports.
+Due to this you will run into issues with sharing cookies etc across the different URIs.
+You can run the dev server proxy (`node devServer.js`) and access `http://localhost:5555`.
+The dev server proxy will automatically route requests containing `/api/` to port `8000` for the Django dev server and all other requests to port `8080` for the Vue.js dev server.
+You should run the proxy server from inside the `frontend` directory after you've run `npm install`.

 ### Vue.js frontend
 Please see the [readme](https://github.com/membermatters/MemberMatters/blob/master/frontend/README.md) file inside the `frontend` folder.
 This folder contains all of the source code and other assets needed by the frontend.